 The FTA, as noted in Section 1.2 above, designated the PCEP an At-Risk project because of cost overruns and schedule delays.
 As a result of the FTA's at-risk designation, the PCEP is now on a monthly oversight schedule until the uncertainties are resolved to the satisfaction of the FTA.
 The JPB, as noted above, formally adopted a revised budget for the PCEP at its meeting on December 6, 2021; the revised budget is based on project completion and the initiation of electrified rail service in 2024.
 The JPB submitted its final Recovery Plan to the FTA on September 30, 2022.
-The FTA, as noted above, is completing its review of the PMOC's Recovery Plan Review Report.
+The FTA accepted the JPB's Recovery Plan, with an updated Required Completion Date (RCD) of December 31, 2024, and a revised budget of \$1,925,397,857, on November 28, 2023.
 The PMOC will continue to monitor and report on the JPB's progress relative to its adopted plans and schedule.
 A copy of the Recovery Plan Tracking Matrix is attached as Appendix K.